nuiva/Mangadex-filter/README.md

 ### Filtering by tag

-You may filter tags in two ways:

-1. Go to Mangadex [search page](https://mangadex.org/search).
-Click on the *Filtered* text buttons to filter a tag.
-Green means not filtered, red means filtered.

-2. Click *Mangadex filter* at the upper right corner of the [frontpage](https://mangadex.org/) and then click *Show tags*.
+Click *Mangadex filter* at the upper right corner of the [frontpage](https://mangadex.org/) and then click *Show tags*.
 Click on a tag row to filter.
 Green means not filtered, yellow means filtered.

+### Filtering by language

+Find a manga with the original language you wish to filter.
+Navigate to the series' page and hover over the country flag next to the title.
+It says something like "Japanese" or "Chinese (Simp)".
+Click *Mangadex filter* at the upper right corner of the [frontpage](https://mangadex.org/) and then click *Languages*.
+Write the language you found earlier into the textbox and click *Filter*.

 ### Filtering single series